Belgium VAT guide

 Zero rate

-The 0% rate is applied to exports or intra-community supplies.
+The 0% rate applies to exports or intra-community supplies of goods.

 VAT registration in Belgium